 Many of our team not only sponsor children, but have had the chance to meet them and we can testify first hand the impact of sponsorship with Compassion is significant.
-Watch Richmond's story below and hear how his sponsor changed his life forever.
+Watch David and Webstar's stories below and hear how their sponsors changed their lives forever.

 You can make a difference through child sponsorship!
 Get connected one-on-one to a child waiting to be sponsored or be Proverbs 31:8 for children in need and use your voice and influence to connect them with a sponsor.